slawascichy/docker-alfresco-community/alfresco-content-repository-community/README.md

 # alfresco-content-repository-community

 We need to work with external PostgreSQL in version 13.
-We should replace new JDBC driver older version 42.3.2.
+We should replace current (newer) JDBC driver with older version: 42.3.2.

 The best repository with required libraries is Maven2 Repository.
 To download required version of JDBC driver you can use followed links: